gzt5142/OrientationTools/README.md

   set to <u>True</u>, debug information is accumulated in a log file in the same folder/directory as the toolbox source file.

-### Bump Maps
+### Normal Maps
-The bump-mapping tool searches the `BumpMaps` folder for the tiles it offers for you to use in texturing a scene.
-You can add bump maps to this foldor *prior* to running the tool to give yourself more options.
+The bump-mapping tool searches the `NormalMaps` folder for the tiles it offers for you to use in texturing a scene.
+You can add normal maps to this foldor *prior* to running the tool to give yourself more options.
 You can create your own bump-map tiles, or download most any normal map from on-line archives.
 The libraries at https://polyhaven.com/textures and https://ambientcg.com/ are popular repositories of public-domain textures.
+The Normal-Mapper tool recognizes tiff files only (and must be named with .tiff extension).

 ### Sky Config Files
 The configuration files in the `SkyConfigFiles` folder provide the options for sky configurations in the